-Teaching and Learning Scholarship (TLS) goes by many different names, including the Scholarship of Teaching and Learning (SoTL), discipline-based education research (DBER), action research, pedagogical research, teaching as research, and more; but at its core this research is about the systematic assessment of teaching and learning practices in university classrooms.
+Teaching and Learning Scholarship (TLS) goes by many different names, including the Scholarship of Teaching and Learning (SoTL), discipline-based education research (DBER), action research, pedagogical research, and teaching as research.
+All TLS involves the systematic assessment of teaching and learning practices in university courses.

-Grants are typically made in the range of $500–$1,500, although higher amounts may be considered for projects with larger impact or higher potential for innovation.
+Grants are typically made in the range of $500–$1,500.
+Larger grants may be considered for scholarship with higher potential impact.

 TLS Grant funds are typically used for the following expenses:

-We provide TLS research support services, including data analysis, IRB development, literature reviews, student researcher training, and other related services free of charge to all Penn State faculty.
+We provide TLS research support services, including IRB developmentliterature reviews, student researcher training, and data analysis.

-TLS grant funds are intended to directly support the conduct of research.
-Those seeking funds to purchase educational materials in support of teaching are encouraged to consider our Teaching Transformation & Innovation Grants.
+TLS grant funds need to directly support research that involves Penn State faculty and students.
+Those seeking funds to test or implement a teaching innovation should consider our Teaching Transformation & Innovation Grants.

-For a more detailed list of expenses not eligible for SITE/TLS grant funding, visit our Grants page.
+For a more detailed list of eligible and ineligible expenses, visit our Grants page.

 To successfully apply for a TLS grant, you should complete the following steps: